WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 case only one key is rotated but the other nine keys are still included.
 Is is a downside for the owner of the DID but also for the holder.
 It has to request all DID documents step by step instead of downloading all DID documents in a list.
-This could be done via another service endpoint, requesting a list of did documents and proofs so it can be validated online.
+This could be done via another service endpoint, requesting a list of DID documents and proofs so that it can be validated online.

 In some scenarios the amount of validation can be huge when the holder had made a lot of key rotations after it got its credential.
 For this case it would be